SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 ![CSV Scrobbling Settings](https://i.imgur.com/RZUvCvZ.png)

-Individual fields can be enclosed by quotes and NEED to be enclosed by quotes if the field contains a comma.
+Individual fields can be enclosed by quotes and NEED to be enclosed by quotes if the field contains any of the set delimiters.
 For example:

 "ArtistWith, CommaInTheName", Album, Track, 06/13/2016 19:54, AlbumArtist, 00:02:33